Child & Youth Care - Bachelor of Arts degree

 What do I need to get in?

-You can centre the CYC program after completing 30 UFV credits or equivalent; including six credits in first-year English or communications.
+You can enter the CYC program after completing 30 UFV credits or equivalent; including six credits in first-year English or communications.
 You need to have a minimum average grade of C+, as well as a minimum grade of C+ in the English courses.
 If you have completed the Early Childhood Education program or other related certificate or diploma program with an average grade of B or higher, you may be admitted based on your personal and professional suitability as well as academic standing, and may be eligible to receive block credit for this training.
 You will have to participate in an orientation session with CYC faculty.
 It is helpful to have paid or volunteer experience with young children and/or adolescents.

 Along with your application, you will be required to submit a letter that outlines your past experience and career objectives.
 If you are transferring from another post-secondary institution, we require sealed copies of your academic transcript, diploma and/or certificate.
 As you will be working with children and teens, it is strongly recommended that you have a current first aid certificate and updated Rubella and TB clearance.